sm0ke7-dev/fetch_prompts/README.md

 3. **Update this README** when adding new features or changing architecture
 4. **Use descriptive commit messages** following conventional commits
 5. **Test your changes** before committing

+### Working with AI Assistants

+When collaborating with AI assistants on this project:

+- **No files or revisions** are made unless explicitly requested
+- **Always ask for permission** before creating or modifying any files
+- **Provide detailed gameplans** before making changes
+- **Explain steps clearly** for learning purposes
+- **Wait for explicit approval** before proceeding with any modifications

 ### Code Style Guidelines